Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

       - ![Local Machine Reports Generator](/docs/static/img/tools/generator-2.png)
 4. Select "R" to allow script to run
    - ![Local Machine Security Warning](/docs/static/img/tools/generator-3.png)
 5. After the script successfully runs, you will find two new files saved in your folder.
-Some of the information will be automatically populated based on the Action Plan however, updates will need to be made prior to presenting to any audience.
+Some of the information will be automatically populated based on the Action Plan however, **updates will need to be made prior to presenting to any audience**.